Schedule 6. Data Processing Agreement

 (1) Sub-contractual relationships within the meaning of this Agreement refers to services that are directly related to the performance of contractual provisions.
 It does not generally cover ancillary services that the Processor uses, such as telecommunications, post and transportation, maintenance, help desks and other measures designed to ensure the confidentiality, availability, integrity and resilience of hardware and software for data processing centres.
 However, for such outsourced services the Processor is required to conclude appropriate and legally binding contractual arrangements and carry out checks in order to guarantee data protection and the data security of the Controller’s personal data.

-The Processor will inform the Controller about the change of subcontractors in the following manner: By providing advance notice to the Controller.
+The Processor will inform the Controller of the change of subcontractors in the following manner: By providing advance notice to the Controller.

 (3) If the Processor engages another processor in order to carry out certain processing services on behalf of the Controller, the Processor must bind the new processor by a written contract or other legal act under applicable law to the same data protection obligations as those set out in this Agreement, and in particular there must be adequate safeguards to ensure that technical and organisational measures can be implemented in such a way that processing meets the requirements of the Data Protection Legislation.
-If necessary, the Controller must be given the right to carry out checks on the subcontractor’s premises; the nature and the extent of the Processor’s right of audit must be taken into account.
+The right of audit under section 4(8) must also be accordingly ensured, if necessary.; The type and scope of the Processor’s right of audit are to be taken into account in this regard.

 Section 6.
 Responsibility/liability